6.Physical Properties

 Isomerism in Alkanes

 Isomerism is the phenomenon where two or more molecules have the same molecular formula but different structural arrangements.
 Alkanes exhibit structural isomerism‚ also known as constitutional isomerism‚ where the atoms are connected in different orders.
-For example‚ butane ($C_4H_{10}$) has two isomers⁚ n-butane (straight chain) and isobutane (branched chain); The number of possible isomers increases rapidly with the number of carbon atoms.
-This diversity in structure leads to variations in physical and chemical properties‚ making isomerism a crucial concept in organic chemistry.
+For example‚ butane (

 Properties of Alkanes